-On a daily basis, a behavior technician assists with the treatment of patients who have various behavior problems.
+On a daily basis, registered behavior technician jobs consist of assisting with the treatment of patients who have various behavior problems.

 Mental health facilities, medical centers, school districts, and early childhood development centers often employ a team to assist individuals with basic life, social, and other daily living skills.

 As a whole, the field is focused on science and human behavior and how to alleviate problematic behaviors in individuals.
 If you have a love of psychology and behavior analysis, a behavior technician role provides a good balance of both.

 A Registered Behavior Technician (RBT) works in clinical settings under the supervision of Board Certified Behavior Analysts (BCBA) to provide treatment plans for patients like autistic children.
 As a behavior technician, you’ll work under a BCBA to create the most impactful changes for an individual patient.

 You may also work in schools or home settings to assist patients in reducing problematic behaviors or learning daily living skills.